arifulmrislam/Deploy-PostgreSQL-fully-manageable-database-for-Thingboard/README.md

 ```
 <img src= "ScreenShort7.png" width=800>

-- Basically, Thingsboard stores all the data in ts_kv table.
+- Basically, Thingsboard stores all the data to ts_kv table.
 By below command, we can see the details of ts_kv table.
 ```
 thingsboard=# select * from ts_kv;
 ```